 The FIRST bulletin is #13-003-80 (2021).
-THIS IS A 1980 BULLETIN!
-THIS bulletin is for 1980 metal cover models.
-That is not spelled-out due to the 1980 DATE of the SI.
-It MAY apply to subsequent models.
-The earliest of the flat style airboxes had a metal cover.
-The bulletin unclearly applies to those.
+THIS IS A 1980 BULLETIN.
+It is for 1980 metal cover models, and that is not spelled-out due to the 1980 date of the SI.
+It may apply to subsequent models.
+Yes, the earliest of the flat style airboxes had a metal cover.
 Later models had a plastic cover with push-together snorkels.
-Some models...like the R80 series (and R65...& maybe R45?) had UNequal snorkels.
+Some models ...like the R80 series (and R65 ...& maybe R45?) had UNequal snorkels.

-Upon receiving some questions from some BMW owners, I experimented on the R100RT, which the bulletin, above, is not for.
-I found that the holes affected the mid-range somewhat on a R100RT I experimented with (40 mm carbs), but there was NO PROBLEM NEEDING FIXING on that model, the mid-range being fine as it came from the factory.
+Upon receiving some questions from some BMW owners, I experimented on an R100RT, which the bulletin, above, is not for.
+I found that the holes affected the mid-range somewhat on a 40 mm carbureted R100RT I experimented with, but there was no problem needing fixing on that model, the mid-range being fine as it came from the factory.

 The early R80 series metal cover can be replaced by the later cover, or you can modify your cover.

-The only reason to do any of this is if you do not have the drilled snorkels; AND, IF you have a mid-range flat spot (poor mid-range throttle response), AND, for sure, you have already eliminated every other possibility!!!
-AND, I do mean mid-range here ...not 'just coming off idle a tad'.
-Another indication MIGHT BE very poor fuel mileage ...if so, also see the SECOND bulletin, below.
-In fact, you should read that bulletin anyway.
+The only reason to do any of this is if you do not have drilled snorkels; AND, you have a mid-range flat spot (poor mid-range throttle response), AND, for sure, you have already eliminated every other possibility.
+I do mean mid-range here ...not 'just coming off idle'.
+Another indication may be very poor fuel mileage ...if so, also read the second bulletin, below.
+You should read that bulletin anyway.

-Some R80 models DO have excessive fuel consumption, even with the later plastic cover and plastic snorkels.
+Some R80 models have excessive fuel consumption, even with the later plastic cover and plastic snorkels.
 Sometimes playing with the needle position and needle jet does not fix the poor mileage.
 You can experiment with the snorkel modifications, it may help.
 There are mixed reports.Assuming you have no holes, and YOU have decided you need or want to try them:

-Don't do this as a modification to your bike unless you have mid-range and fuel mileage problems.
+Don't do this modification to your bike unless you have mid-range and fuel mileage problems .